onsip/sipjs.com/content/api/0.7.0/session.md

 `cause` | `String` | The reason phrase associated with the SIP response code, or one of [Failure and End Causes](../causes).

-### `connecting`

-Fired when [ICE](http://www.html5rocks.com/en/tutorials/webrtc/infrastructure/#after-signaling-using-ice-to-cope-with-nats-and-firewalls) is starting to negotiate between the peers.

-#### `on('connecting', function () {})`

-*There are no documented arguments for this event*

 ### `terminated`

-Fired when an established call ends.
+Fired when the session is destroyed, whether before or after it has been accepted.

+The terminated event is a catch-all event of sorts.
+Whether the Session has been explicitly rejected, failed due to technical issues, or ended with a BYE request, a `terminated` event will always be fired.

 Please note:  The `terminated` event in 0.6.x versions does not always behave as you would expect.
-Instead, to reliably determine the end of a call, it is recommended that you provide listeners for both the `failed` (for when a Session fails before being accepted) and `bye` (for when an accepted Session is terminated) events.
-Due to a bug, you also need to listen for the `cancel` event.
-This is a known issue and is resolved properly on the `master` branch, to be released in 0.7.0.
+This was fixed in 0.7.0, so be careful when migrating.

 #### `on('terminated', function(message, cause) {})`